 Smurfit Building, Beaumont Hospital

-Smurfit Building was first opened at Beaumont Hospital – the College’s principal teaching hospital – in 2000 and is home to the first Clinical Research Centre to be situated on a hospital site in Ireland.
+Smurfit Building was first opened at Beaumont Hospital – the University’s principal teaching hospital – in 2000 and is home to the first Clinical Research Centre to be situated on a hospital site in Ireland.

 Upgrade to innovate

 To improve the experience for our students, the University upgraded facilities in Beaumont and added a 30,000 sq. ft. three-story extension to Smurfit Building in 2018.

 RCSI invested in the region of €11 million in the upgrading work, which includes a new student concourse with a fully-catered café; a series of large flexible multi-functional tutorial rooms with state-of-the-art AV facilities; open-plan faculty offices and meeting spaces; and new laboratory and research facilities, including a write up space for students.